spacecatpixel/lokidocs/docs/Introduction/LokiNetwork.md

 ## Service Nodes
 Loki utilises a network of [Service Nodes](../ServiceNodes/SNOverview.md) which are paid to propagate the blockchain and process transactions.
 Service Nodes require a [collateral](../ServiceNodes/SNOverview.md) of Loki to be active, and this gives the Loki network built-in market-based [Sybil resistance](../Advanced/SybilResistance.md) by forcing actors to incur a large cost in order to attempt any form of temporal analysis on the network.

 In addition, because Service Nodes are rewarded for staying active on the network, they can be leveraged to maintain the [Lokinet](../Lokinet/LokinetOverview.md) by [routing traffic](../Lokinet/LLARP.md).
-Service Nodes are also leveraged to maintain the [Loki Services](../LokiServices/LokiServicesOverview.md) by handling special off-chain activities, as seen in the case of [Loki Messenger](../LokiServices/Messenger/Messenger.md).
+Service Nodes are also leveraged to maintain the [Loki Services](../LokiServices/LokiServicesOverview.md) by handling special off-chain activities, as seen in the case of [Session](../LokiServices/Messenger/Messenger.md).

 To learn more about Service Nodes, [click here](../ServiceNodes/SNOverview.md).